cs186-fa12/fa12/hw2/README.md

    *  Locations must also have GPS coordinates (latitude and longitude)
    *  The locations page show all the posts to that location, with the latest post first
 *  Users can create posts to locations
+   *  A post is a piece of text the user creates for the particular location
    *  Posts are always associated with a single location
    *  Posts are always associated with the user who posted it
 *  Users can follow or unfollow locations